 Everybody has a go-to pose.
 Whether you’re a duck-face diva or a sidearm savant, you’ll want to change things up so you don’t take the same picture over and over.

 Stand in front of a mirror, put on some good music, and take a lot of pictures.
 Switch up your pose and add props if it feels right.
-From there, choose 3-5 poses that you like best and fine-tune them.
-Before long, you’ll have camera-ready poses ready at a moment’s notice.
+From there, choose three to five poses that you like best and fine-tune them.
+Before long, you’ll be armed with a few go-to camera-ready poses.

 8 - Get a tripod